-s subsection, list the terms of the program.
-Include items sucl cant, grant terms, prioritization of funds (if any), and other it • v AMI will be eligible for a grant not to exceed \$ for · · C. Mortgage Assistance Program: D. Additional activities to be performed shall include: 1. .
-Accept and process applications, verify income and assets Staff is encouraged to view pre-recorded webinars on det certification provided by the Florida Housing Coalition on attend free training as may be available from time to time ermining income e their website www eligibility and in ncome 2. .
-Create a file for each eligible applicant and maintain all ap client eligibility, agreements, and closeout documents. oplicant document ation related t 0 3.
-Submit a complete file including the application (ATTACHI E), income and assets documentation or self certification, City/County for approval of file.
-4. .
-Submit copy of tenant lease or other proof of tenancy, if a applicable.
-5. .
-Submit proof of COVID impact.
-6. .
-Submit proof on unemployment or underemployment.
-7. .
-Submit proof of rent paid.
-8. .
-Submit proof of utilities paid.
-9. .
-Submit monthly and quarterly reports (see Agreement for progress of each case including client name, address, state expenditures and comments.
-10. O. Identify what steps are to be taken in each case to mitigat te any problem(s) o detected.
-11. The City/County will monitor the progress of the Sub-gran ntee on a monthly and quarterly basis to ensure that the agency is encumbering and expending funds and complying with set aside requirements.
+In this subsection, list the terms of the program.
+Include items such as income eligibility, amount paid per applicant, grant terms, prioritization of funds (if any), and other items.
+For example, renters at % or below AMI will be eligible for a grant not to exceed \$ for a period of months.

+- C. Mortgage Assistance Program - D. Additional activities to be performed shall include: - Accept and process applications, verify income and assets in accordance with 24 CFR Part 5.609.
+Staff is encouraged to view pre-recorded webinars on determining income eligibility and income certification provided by the Florida Housing Coalition on their website www.flhousing.org and attend free training as may be available from time to time. - 2.
+Create a file for each eligible applicant and maintain all applicant documentation related to client eligibility, agreements, and closeout documents. - 3.
+Submit a complete file including the application (ATTACHMENT D), file checklist (ATTACHMENT E), income and assets documentation or self certification, for each eligible applicant to the City/County for approval of file. - 4.
+Submit copy of tenant lease or other proof of tenancy, if applicable. - 5.
+Submit proof of COVID impact. - 6.
+Submit proof on unemployment or underemployment. - 7.
+Submit proof of rent paid. - 8.
+Submit proof of utilities paid. - Submit monthly and quarterly reports (see Agreement for reporting requirement details) on the progress of each case including client name, address, status, income category, household size, expenditures and comments. - 10.
+Identify what steps are to be taken in each case to mitigate any problem(s) detected.

+11. The City/County will monitor the progress of the Sub-grantee on a monthly and quarterly basis to ensure that the agency is encumbering and expending funds and complying with set aside requirements.
 The City/County has a right to review all files, conduct monitoring visits and request documents associated with the file during review.
 Reviews can be remote or on site.